-Mack and Teri travelled with Rickshaw in 2014, taking in the sights and sounds of Thailand, Laos and Cambodia.
+Mack and Teri travelled with Rickshaw taking in the sights and sounds of Thailand, Laos and Cambodia.
 On his return Mack was kind enough to share his lovely photos and exciting Indochina adventures with us…

 Our Indochina highlights included:

 After a thrilling day of climbing through stunning caves and kayaking past fisher-women and water buffalo in Vang Vieng, Laos, we recharged with a delicious dinner and a cool, comfortable night’s sleep.